 - The ECSE Progress Monitoring Method and ECSE Outcome Entry Scores A, B, and C are required for a student within 30 days of the initial ECSE IEP.
-The date of the initial IEP meeting is the date that triggers the 30-day ECO entry rating deadline. - ECO Outcome Exit Scores A, B, and C and ECO Progress at Exit for Outcomes A, B, and C are required when a student exits ECSE services (e.g. transfers to a different SU/SD, moves out of state, will transition to kindergarten for the following academic year, or the student's family revokes services) and has been receiving ECSE services for at least six months, even if the exit is unexpected.
+The date of the initial IEP meeting is the date that triggers the 30-day ECO entry rating deadline. - ECO Outcome Exit Scores A, B, and C and ECO Progress at Exit for Outcomes A, B, and C are required when a student exits ECSE services (e.g. transfers to a different SU/SD, moves out of state, will transition to kindergarten for the following academic year, the IEP team determines services are no longer needed, or the student's family revokes services) and has been receiving ECSE services for at least six months, even if the exit is unexpected.
 ECO Exit scores should be completed during the last IEP meeting/transition meeting before the end of the school year, prior to their entrance into kindergarten.